 Most airlines will not allow you to pool your hand luggage allowance across a party of people, so ensure that each bag is not over the limits where a weight limit applies.

-When it comes to deciding what to pack in your hand luggage, you’ll need to be ruthless.
-The aim is to carry as little as possible and buy items you can find locally when you can.
+When it comes to deciding what to pack in your luggage, you’ll need to be ruthless.
+The aim is to carry as little as possible and buy items locally when you can.
 And while clothing and toiletries are obviously necessary, there are a few ways to streamline your packing list.

 Of course, the longer the trip, the more creative you need to be, but make sure you are going to need everything you pack – if not, don’t pack it in the first place.
 In most places, you can buy something easily and quickly if you really need something you left behind.

-You can take many toiletries in your hand luggage, as long as they are no larger than 100ml and can all fit within the airport security plastic zip bag.
+Currently, you can take up to ten individual items in your hand luggage.
+They must be no larger than 100ml and must fit within one clear 20cmx20cm plastic bag.
 Toothpastes, shampoos and conditioners, moisturisers and balms, and soaps are all allowed, as are deodorants, make-up, suncream and perfume.

 There are myriad benefits of travelling with hand luggage only, from skipping bag-drop queues to saving money on checked baggage fees.
 Not sold?
 Think about the following.

 Travelling with hand luggage only can save you plenty of time: there’s no need to join a check-in or bag-drop queue on departure and no need to wait for bags at the luggage carousel on arrival.
 Plus, you’ll get to the taxi queue or car hire rental desks before the rest of the passengers you have travelled with.

 Ditching the checked bag means you get to keep your belongings with you at all times, so there’s no need to worry about your luggage turning up in Tenerife while you’re in Lanzarote.
 You can also forget about your bag being damaged in the cargo hold – you know your bag is safely stowed in the cabin above your head or under the seat in front of you.